The Wrekin BARREL RACE 2009

-To read more about the route and the rules of the race, and to register to take part in the 2010 event (date to be confirmed)
+To read more about the route and the rules of the race, and to register to take part in the next event,

 BACKGROUND TO THE RACE